sherly-zheng/penguin-game/README.md

 # The Penguin Game
-An interactive 3-D game where the user controls a penguin on a snow tube.
-The objective of the game is to avoid snowmen as the speed of the penguin increases.
+A game application where a player controls a penguin riding a snow tube trying to avoid obstacles as it accelerates.
+Developed using the OpenGL Utility Toolkit (GLUT).